csvpath/csvpath/README.md

 - Schematron: Schematron is basically XPath rules applied using XSLT.
 CsvPath can be used as validation rules.
 - CSS selectors: CsvPath picks out structured data in a similar way to how CSS selectors pick out HTML structures.

+CsvPath is intended as a compliment to other DataOps, data quality, and data engineering tools.

 # Usage
-Today, only the scanning and matching parts of csvpath are complete.
+Today, only the scanning and matching parts of csvpath are functional.
 The modification part is a todo.

 For usage, see the unit tests in [tests/test_scanner.py](tests/test_scanner.py) or [tests/test_matcher.py](tests/test_matcher.py).